 Six steps to good private investment in agriculture

-Erinch Sahan Private Sector Policy Adviser
+Erinch Sahan Head of Private Sector Team (acting)

 1st Oct 2012

 Private investment can be a potent tool in the fight against poverty, but it needs to be done in the right way.
 Erinch Sahan outlines what's needed to make private sector investment work for poor farmers.

 Oxfam is in the business of fighting poverty.
 This often takes us to farming communities across the developing world where people are struggling to earn a living and feed their families.
 These are places where it's tough to do business.
 Due to a myriad of obstacles - from poor infrastructure, to governance challenges, to lack of business services - companies too often stay away.

 But things are changing.
 Driven by the rising demand for agricultural produce, as well as economic growth in the developing south, companies, large and small, global and regional, are expanding and investing into regions that formal businesses would once have not considered.

 Private investment can be spectacularly powerful in the fight against poverty